WCGA/knowledge-base/docs/technology/technology.rst

 Architecture
 ============
 The West Coast Ocean Data Portal is comprised of a number of technologies and software components.
-The following diagram shows an generalized view of the software architecture.
+The following diagram shows a generalized view of the software architecture.

 .. image:: images/WCODP_expanded_system_diagram.png
 	:scale: 100 %
 	:align: center

-The WCODP relies upon the following technologies:
+**The WCODP relies upon the following technologies**

 `Nginx`_
 	HTTP server and reverse proxy